Halloween Forecast Adjusted: Here's What Trick-Or-Treaters Should Now Expect

 Wednesday, Oct.
 30: Mostly cloudy with a high temperature in the mid to upper 60s.
 There's a chance for light rain or drizzle, especially in the morning through the early afternoon.

 Thursday, Oct.
 31: While it won't be a total washout, there will be rain, heavy at times, throughout the day and through the evening on Halloween.
+Between a quarter-inch to a half-inch of rainfall is now expected.
 The high temperature will be in the low 60s.

 Friday, Nov.
 1: It will dry out to start November, on a breezy and cooler day.
 It will be mostly cloudy with a high temperature in the mid to upper 50s.